djinoz/jp2n/README.md

 1. ~~Currently just one relay atm~~
 3. The popup dialog for publishing should go away after send, but its not.
 Click cancel for now.
-4. Not sure if I should .gitignore the api directory
+4. ~~Not sure if I should .gitignore the api directory~~
 5. Have to add the nsec locally into the plugin settings, need to understand more Apps (not in a browser apps using a bunker or plugin or something 🤷‍♀️ )
+6. excessive console logging
+7. Polish it to submit to the Joplin plugins directory

 ## TODO
 1. Anything from the bugs above